Zoning Board of Appeals

 Steve Edwards, Board Member, term expires 2025

-The Zoning Board of Appeals (ZBA) is responsible for dealing with property owners whose plans for their property conflict with local land use law or “zoning.”
+The Zoning Board of Appeals is responsible for assisting property owners whose plans for their property conflict with local land use law or “zoning.”
 Zoning is the common term for the local land use laws that define what may be done on a lot (business or residential) and where structures may be built on the lot.
 Property owners, who want to do something with or on their lot which is contrary to the local law, may apply to the Zoning Board of Appeals for relief from the constraints of existing law.
 That relief is called a “variance.”
 Based on the evidence presented, including a Public Hearing, the ZBA may grant the variance requested, modify the request and grant the variance, or deny the request with no variance granted.
 The ZBA’s decisions must be consistent with the Town of Day Comprehensive Plan.
 If a request for a variance is denied, applicants may re-apply with a substantially different proposal or they may wait one year to resubmit a variance application that was denied.
 A variance that is granted will expire in one year if the Code Enforcement Officer has not approved the building plans and issued a building permit.
 Once the building is completed, the variance remains in effect.

 The Town of Day has Adirondack Park Authority (APA) approved land use laws, so residents of Day seeking a variance do not have to apply to the APA.
 The APA is notified when a variance is granted.
 In addition, Saratoga County is notified on those variance applications where the project also involves a driveway permit onto a County Road.